Richard Prebble: 1999 election

 Prebble lost his Wellington Central seat in the 1999 election, but remained in Parliament as a list MP and leader of ACT.

 2002 election

 Prebble was re-elected as a list MP and leader of ACT in the 2002 election.

 Retirement

+ACT party activism

 Prebble was replaced as ACT leader by Rodney Hide in 2004, and did not stand in the 2005 election.

-Prebble's book, Out of the Red, was released on 23 October 2006.

 He became campaign manager for ACT leading up to the 2014 election with his stated aim to bring 9 ACT MP's into Parliament; this did not eventuate however as ACT did not gain any new seats, only retaining Epsom.

+Waitangi Tribunal, 2024–2025

+In late October 2024, the Sixth National Government appointed Prebble to the Waitangi Tribunal.
+Labour Member of Parliament Willie Jackson opposed Prebble's appointment, citing his alignment with the ACT Party's policies towards Māori including the controversial Treaty Principles Bill.
+In early March 2025, Prebble resigned from the Tribunal, citing disagreements with their interpretation of the Treaty of Waitangi, particularly the narrative that Māori people never ceded sovereignty to the New Zealand Crown.

+Personal life

 Prebble now lives in Rotorua and he is a columnist with The New Zealand Herald.